jayjanssen/vagrant-percona-deprecated/README.md

 vagrant destroy -f
 ```

-### Packer AMIs

-Packer creates an AMI on your AWS account, so you need to clean it up so you don't need to pay for it.

-* AWS Console -> Images -> AMIs -> Select AMI -> Actions -> Deregister
-* AWS Console -> Elastic Block Store -> Snapshots -> Select Snapshot -> Delete

-### Vagrant EBS volumes

-* AWS Console -> Elastic Block Store -> Volumes -> Select Volumes -> Actions -> Delete Volume

 # PXC

 To install PXC, symlink Vagrantfile to Vagrantfile.pxc and do 'vagrant up --provider=aws'.
 Alternatively, you can launch and provision the instances in parallel like this: